jacksontriffon/SJcoded/README.md

 # There's loads of developers working on stuff to change the world.
-Every industry today innovates through software.
 I want to join the cause, the fight to better our world with code.
 Even though many industries are rapidly changing, a few lag behind.
 I've decided to set my focus on education. 🎓